jmctune/dqxclarity/README.md

 **Make sure you don't exceed the character limit using the system above (usually, you can take the number of Japanese characters and multiply it by 3.
 Don't exceed this many characters when typing it into English, but you can match it).** Failure to ignore this will cause errors in Clarity and the file won't translate.

-If you wouild like to contribute, please jump on our Discord (link seen at the top) and let's talk in #clarity-discussion.
+If you would like to contribute, please jump on our Discord (link seen at the top) and let's talk in #clarity-discussion.

 ## Clarity is seen as a virus by Windows.
 What gives?